Election Resources on the Internet:

 Iceland's Social Democrats never developed an electoral following as strong as its counterparts in other Nordic countries, in no small measure due to competition from the People's Alliance, as well as other minor left-wing parties such as the feminist Women's Alliance.
 However, in 1999 the Social Democratic Party, the People's Alliance and the Women's Alliance came together as the Alliance (Samfylkingin), and displaced the Progressive Party to third place in the Althing election held that year.
 In the 2003 parliamentary election, the Alliance (which had become a single party) emerged as a major challenger to the Independence Party.

 Some members of the People's Alliance and the Women's Alliance rejected the merger with the Social Democrats, and established the Left-Green Movement (Vinstri hreyfingin - grænt framboð) as an alternative to the left of the newly formed Alliance.
-Both the Left-Green Movement and the Liberal Party (Frjálslyndi flokkurinn) - an Independence Party breakaway - have been represented in the Althing since 1999.
+The Left-Green Movement has been represented in the Althing since 1999, along with the Liberal Party (Frjálslyndi flokkurinn) - an Independence Party breakaway - until 2009.

-The Independence Party has been in power since 1991, initially in coalition with the Social Democratic Party, from 1995 to 2007 with the Progressive Party, and since 2007 with the Alliance.
+The Independence Party was in power from 1991 to 2009, initially in coalition with the Social Democratic Party, from 1995 to 2007 with the Progressive Party, and from 2007 to 2009 with the Alliance.
 Independence Party leader Davíd Oddsson held the office of prime minister from 1991 to 2004 (the longest uninterrupted tenure of an Icelandic head of government), when he switched posts with then-Foreign Minister Halldór Ásgrímsson (Progressive).
 However, Ásgrímsson resigned in 2006, following a poor showing in municipal elections by the Progressive Party; Geir Haarde, who had been chairman of the Independence Party since 2005 (when Davíd Oddsson stepped down as both foreign minister and party chairman to become head of the country's central bank) succeeded Ásgrímsson as prime minister.

 In the 2007 Althing election, the Independence Party scored modest gains, but the Progressive Party came in fourth place with its worst parliamentary election showing ever, and the ruling coalition's parliamentary majority was reduced to a single seat.
 As a result, the ruling parties decided to put an end to their coalition agreement, and the Independence Party subsequently formed a grand coalition government with the Alliance, in which Geir Haarde remained as head of government.